 The Planning Board was established to ensure integrated management of the principal reservoirs of the Ottawa River Basin:

-Water levels and flows on the main stem of the Ottawa River are close to normal for this time of year.
-Levels are expected to remain fairly stable over the coming week.
+Water levels and flows on the main stem of the Ottawa River upstream of Ottawa-Gatineau are close to normal for this time of the year and are expected to be fairly stable over the coming week.
+In the reach downstream of Ottawa-Gatineau, water levels are slightly higher than normal due to recent ice effects.
+Levels are expected to slowly decline over the coming week.

 Because of reduced evapotranspiration and increased precipitation during the fall, water level increases are common on the Ottawa River.